Our student ambassadors

 Hala Almomani is from Jordan and in her last year at King’s Academy.
 She has lived in the United States and Jordan, and speaks Arabic and English fluently.
 She enjoys reading and writing, and contributes to the school’s newspaper and literary magazine.
 In her spare time, she enjoys volunteer work and participating in Model UN conferences.

-Yoanna Gammoh is in his second-to-last year at King's Academy in Jordan.
+Yoanna Gammoh is in her second-to-last year at King's Academy in Jordan.
 She is interested in regional and international issues and participates frequently in Model UN conferences and the Jordan Model Parliament.
 She enjoys reading and writing poetry and short stories in both Arabic and English.
 She likes contemporary modern Arab art as well as reading about women's rights in the Middle East, specifically through a political lens.

 La Jolla Country Day School